-Willem Reyersz de Langue (1599-1656), notary, art collector, perhaps also art dealer.
+Willem Reyersz de Langue (1599-1656), son of Reyer, became notary 1623-25, art collector, perhaps also art dealer.
 He often assisted Delft painters such as Van der Ast and Vermeer.
+Member of the Chamber of Thetoricians (Rederijkers)

 As early as 1620 he is described as "the artful young man / den constrijcken jongman" and in his handwritten poetry album he describes his future wife Maria as a "spirit which is hungry for art".